-Ellie Edwards - Care, Care & Conservation in Costa Rica
+Ellie Edwards - Care, Tropical Dry Forest Conservation & Community in Costa Rica

 Costa Rica is such a beautiful country filled with luscious green trees lining every road, mountains in every background and dark orange sunsets every night at around 6pm.